Methodology

 Live scoring system: Keeper Score

-Keeper Score turns this methodology into an interactive calculator so creators can decide whether to keep, edit, regenerate, or release an AI music output.
+Keeper Score turns this methodology into an interactive calculator so creators can decide whether to keep, edit, regenerate, or prep an AI music output for release.